tlowerison/authzen/README.md

 ### <a name="decision-makers"></a> Decision Makers
+A [DecisionMaker](https://docs.rs/authzen/latest/authzen/trait.DecisionMaker.html) is an abstraction over a [policy decision point](https://docs.aws.amazon.com/prescriptive-guidance/latest/saas-multitenant-api-access-authorization/pdp.html).
+It's main priority is to provide binary decisions on whether actions are allowed (implemented for OPA) and, in the future, to support partial evaluation of policies which can then be adapted to queries on different storage backends (OPA and Oso both support partial evaluation).

 ### <a name="transaction-caches"></a> Transaction Caches
 Transaction caches are transient json blob storages (i.e. every object inserted only lives for a short bit before being removed) which contain objects which have been mutated in the course of a transaction (only objects which we are concerned with authorizing).